opendocsg/slw-judgments-backfill/2015_SGHC_63/report.md

 178    First, there is the choice of law problem: what is the law applicable to the grant of injunctive relief for restraining payment against a demand under a demand guarantee?

-179    It is clear that Singapore law is applicable where both the underlying contract (or the equivalent of the Public Works Contract in the present case) and the demand guarantee are governed by Singapore law: see for example, _Dauphin Offshore Engineering & Trading Pte Ltd v The Private Office of HRH Sheikh Sultan bin Khalifa bin Zayed Al Nahyan_ [2000] 1 SLR(R) 117 (“ _Dauphin Offshore_ ”), _BS Mount Sophia_ and _JBE Properties Pte Ltd v Gammon Pte Ltd_ [2011] 2 SLR 47 _(“JBE Properties_ ”).
-It is also clear that Singapore law does not apply where both the underlying contract and the demand guarantee are governed by English law: _Shanghai Electric Group Co Ltd v PT Merak Energi Indonesia and another_ [2010] 2 SLR 329 (“ _Shanghai Electric v PT Merak_ ”) at [30] and [35].
+179    It is clear that Singapore law is applicable where both the underlying contract (or the equivalent of the Public Works Contract in the present case) and the demand guarantee are governed by Singapore law: see for example, _Dauphin Offshore Engineering & Trading Pte Ltd v The Private Office of HRH Sheikh Sultan bin Khalifa bin Zayed Al Nahyan_ <span class="citation">[2000] 1 SLR(R) 117</span> (“ _Dauphin Offshore_ ”), _BS Mount Sophia_ and _JBE Properties Pte Ltd v Gammon Pte Ltd_ <span class="citation">[2011] 2 SLR 47</span> _(“JBE Properties_ ”).
+It is also clear that Singapore law does not apply where both the underlying contract and the demand guarantee are governed by English law: _Shanghai Electric Group Co Ltd v PT Merak Energi Indonesia and another_ <span class="citation">[2010] 2 SLR 329</span> (“ _Shanghai Electric v PT Merak_ ”) at [30] and [35].

 180    The authorities have not addressed what law will apply to the grant of an injunction where different laws govern the underlying contract and the demand guarantee in question.
 In _Shanghai_